 In the manga Kieli, the main character Harvey is an 'Undying'; an undead soldier that was created from the corpse of a soldier who had died in combat.
 Upon being reanimated, the Undying are nigh-unstoppable.
 They don't have any more strength or speed than a regular human, but they aren't affected by pain (although they still feel it), they don't age, do not need nourishment or sleep, and they can take nearly any amount of damage and keep going.
 Harvey, at one point, had half of his head blown off, along with one leg and an arm.
 Though it took months, he recovered.
 The only way to kill an Undying is by ripping its 'core' out of its chest, as the core is what gives them animation.
 After the war, the Church (who originally created the Undying to win the world war they were fighting) began to hunt them down and slaughter them mercilessly, offering a massive bounty for anyone who located or killed an Undying.
 Despite being technically dead, the Undying still have the same emotional capacity and personality that they did when they were alive, so the scant few who escaped the Church's massacre went on the run.
 At the beginning of the story, Harvey has been avoiding the Church for eighty years and counting.

 Mai-Otome may well feature the only school for Super Soldiers that includes embroidery and ballroom dancing as part of the curriculum.
 Garderobe does not skimp on the traditional surival and combat training though.

-Mewtwo from "Pokemon" was cloned from Mew and then gentecially altered to be the strongest pokemon in the world.
+Mewtwo from Pokémon was cloned from Mew and then genetically altered to be the strongest pokemon in the world.
+They succeeded.